WhileSleepingPrintMoney/arbBotV1/README.md

 # arbBotV1
-Trading bot, blockchain dev, computer program that examines and compares bitcoin prices across exchanges in order to make automated trades that take advantage of price discrepancies
+Trading algorithm, blockchain dev, computer program that examines and compares bitcoin prices across exchanges in order to make automated trades that take advantage of price discrepancies